 Asset Allocation and Time Horizon – Learn why equity-weighted portfolios tend to have higher overall returns and lower volatility over longer time periods compared to bond-weighted portfolios.

 Pitfalls of Mutual Funds – Are mutual funds right for you?
 Fisher Investments presents the basics of mutual funds and explains why they may be suitable for some, but not all investors.
-Fisher Investments reviews five drawbacks to mutual fund investing, including hidden fees, lack of personalization, and tax disadvantages.
+Fisher Investments examines five drawbacks to mutual fund investing, including hidden fees, lack of personalization, and tax disadvantages.

 The Legend of the Stop Loss – While stop loses may seem appealing to some investors, Fisher Investments finds they can be risky.
 Stop-losses divert your attention from fundamentals and can force sales during corrections in a larger bull market trend – a terrible time to sell.
 Learn more about the basics of a stop loss and explains the potential downside.